 Turning fantasy into reality, we boarded a ship and sailed away.
 Traditional turnaround cruises bring us back to where we started.
 Repositioning cruises take us out into the world, letting us make our own way back.

-Cruise ships sail in warm weather.
+Cruise ships generally sail in warm weather.
 Therefore, at the end of a season, they often move from their home port to one in a warmer region.
 The cruise ship lines take passengers and call these one-way sailings repositioning cruises or relocation cruises.